p3d2/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-<p style="text-align:justify">Pedro E. S. Silva is a physicist with a strong background in computer simulations.
-His interests include the mechanisms ruling the actuation in diverse biological systems.
-In particular, he studied the shapes adopted by plant tendrils and, using similar structural modifications, he simulated and produced elastomeric fibres that adopt diverse geometries.</p>
+<p style="text-align:justify">Pedro E. S. Silva is a Ph.D. in Nanosciences and Nanotechnologies by the University of Aveiro (Portugal, 2018).
+Since 2021 integrates MMD group at Aalto University, investigating innovative textiles capable of shape-shifting.
+Apart from conducting research, Pedro represents the School of Chemical Engineering as a data agent in the research data management network of Aalto University.</p>